 Massage Incisions Sites

 Be sure to take care of your incisions throughout your recovery.
-Not only is it important to make sure your incisions don’t get infected, but protecting them from direct sunlight, extreme temperatures and keeping them clean will reduce recovery time.
+Not only is it important to make sure your incisions don’t get infected, but protecting them from direct sunlight, extreme temperatures and keeping them clean will reduce your facelift recovery time.